courtneyacheung/Hierarchical-Latent-Variable-Models-for-Neural-Data-Analysis/README.md

 * To get the data and trajectories results from models, run `python run.py`
   - This fetches the data, cleans data, run models and saves the result in results directory.
-* To get the plots of EDA, run `python eda.py`
-  - This fetches the data, cleans data, run EDA functions and saves the result in the results directory.

 ## Reference